Zhanylmyrza/Hero-Section/README.md

  ![Screenshot](/assgn/full screen.png )

-Here the how does it look not showing, but you can see how does it look in the file.
+Here how does it look not showing, but you can see it in the file.